Chair for Public Health and Health Services Research

 CEOsys, Topic Area Public Health

-Travel-related control measures to contain the COVID-19 pandemic: We began by producing an evidence map to gain an overview of the topic (Link), followed by a rapid review, for the WHO and in collaboration with Cochrane, to assess the effectiveness of these measures.
+Travel-related control measures to contain the COVID-19 pandemic: We began by producing an evidence map (Link), followed by a rapid review, for the WHO and in collaboration with Cochrane, to assess the effectiveness of these measures.
 We recently completed the first update of this rapid review (Link), and published a related commentary article (Link).

-Unintended health and societal consequences of international travel measures during the COVID-19 pandemic: a scoping review.
-This scoping review comprehensively identifies and maps the empirical evidence on unintended consequences, both predicted and unforeseen, and beneficial or harmful, of international travel measures designed to control and/or mitigate the COVID-19 pandemic.
-It furthermore identifies key research gaps in the evidence base.
+Unintended health and societal consequences of international travel measures during the COVID-19 pandemic: This scoping review comprehensively identifies and maps the empirical evidence as of December 2020 on unintended consequences of international travel measures designed to control and/or mitigate the COVID-19 pandemic.
+It furthermore identifies key research gaps in the evidence (Link)

 Contact: Carmen Klinger